History of the Dasam Granth: Resources

 Following are early Sikh references of historical books and manuscripts mentioning different compositions and poetry from Dasam Granth:

 17th century resources

 Sri Gur Katha, Bhai Jaita

-Sri Gur Katha is work of Bhai Jiwan Singh, composed in the last decade of the seventeenth century, does not mention about Dasam Granth but does mention Chopai (Charitar 404), Savaiyey(Akal Ustat) and Jaap Sahib recitation during creation of Khalsa Panth.
+Sri Gur Katha is work of Bhai Jiwan Singh, composed in the last decade of the seventeenth century, does not mention about Dasam Granth but does mention Chopai (Charitar 404), Savaiyey (Akal Ustat) and Jaap Sahib recitation during creation of Khalsa Panth.

+The Anandpur Marco Bir (Not to be confused with the Anandpur Hazuri Bir, written by Bhai Mani Singh) is said to have been written by Guru Gobind Singh himself, as evidenced by the distinct calligraphy.
+The bir (copy of the scripture) is commonly mistaken as a Dasam Granth manuscript, but is in fact an Adi Granth manuscript.

+There are at least 4 manuscripts of the Dasam Granth from the late 1690s.